ingo/ingo.github.io/_recipes/chicken_liver_pate.md

 ---
 author: Sam Sifton
 category: Entrees
-description: "A delicious chicken p\xE2t\xE9 that can serve as an appetizer at a dinner\
+description: "A delicious chicken pâté that can serve as an appetizer at a dinner\
   \ party, or simply as a light supper or a sandwich spread."
 image: chicken_liver_pate.jpg
 image_attribution: Christopher Testani